zhaqenl/pell/README.md

 ## Usage

-To monitor for pongs from `foo.bar.baz` every second, playing an audio notification if a reply is received, run:
+To monitor for pongs from `foo.bar.baz` every second:

 ```
 $ pell foo.bar.baz
 ```

-To do the same as above, without the audio notifications, run:
+To do the same with audio notifications if the host is up:

 ```
-$ pell -s foo.bar.baz
+$ pell -b foo.bar.baz
 ```

-To do the same as above, with visual notifications, run:
+To do the same with audio notifications if the host is down:

 ```
-$ pell -n foo.bar.baz
+$ pell -B foo.bar.baz
 ```

 To monitor for pongs from `foo.bar.baz` every minute, saving the